Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Denman Prospect had a median taxpayer income of $93,675 and an average of $111,440 in the financial year 2022.
-Nationally, these figures are exceptionally high compared to the Australian Capital Territory's median income of $68,678 and average income of $83,634.
-By September 2025, estimates suggest a median income of approximately $106,415 and an average of $126,596, based on Wage Price Index growth of 13.6% since financial year 2022.
-Census data indicates that household, family, and personal incomes in Denman Prospect rank highly nationally, between the 98th and 99th percentiles.
-In this area, 36.6% of individuals (2,255 people) fall within the $4000+ income range, unlike regional levels where the $1,500 - 2,999 range dominates with 34.3%.
+The median taxpayer income in Denman Prospect SA2 was $93,675 with an average of $111,440 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
+Nationally, this is exceptionally high compared to the Australian Capital Territory's median income of $68,678 and average income of $83,634.
+By September 2025, estimates suggest the median income would be approximately $106,415 and the average $126,596 based on a 13.6% increase from the financial year 2022 according to the Wage Price Index.
+Census data places household, family, and personal incomes in Denman Prospect between the 98th and 99th percentiles nationally.
+In this area, 36.6% of individuals (2,255 people) fall within the $4000+ income range, contrasting with regional levels where the dominant income range is $1,500 - $2,999 at 34.3%.
 Notably, 55.4% earn above $3,000 weekly.
-High housing costs consume 15.8% of income, but strong earnings place disposable income at the 98th percentile nationally.
+High housing costs consume 15.8% of income, yet strong earnings place disposable income at the 97th percentile.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income